rsasada/MiniShell/README.md

-# MiniShell by Risasada && jongykim
+# PowerUpShell by Risasada && jongykim
 We rewrite a simple shell